siranipour/siranipour/README.md

 ## Hi 👋

-- 🔭 I’m currently a Quant researcher working on building statistical model and trading systems for the financial markets.
+- 🔭 I’m currently a quant researcher working on building statistical models and trading systems for the financial markets.

 - 📖 Previously I was a theoretical physicist working in the High Energy Physics Theory group @ DAMTP - University of Cambridge